Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

     - `https://graph.microsoft.com/mailboxsettings.readwrite` for updating the logged-in user's Out of Office auto reply messages
     - `https://graph.microsoft.com/EWS.AccessAsUser.All` for updating the logged-in user's Outlook Web signature
   - Set the Redirect URI to `http://localhost` and configure it for `mobile and desktop applications`
-  - Enable `Allow public client flows` to make Windows Integrated Authentication (SSO) work for Azure AD joined devices
+  - Enable `Allow public client flows` to make Windows Integrated Authentication (SSO) work for Entra ID/Azure AD joined devices
 - In Set-OutlookSignature, use `.\config\default graph config.ps1` as a template for a custom Graph configuration file
   - Set `$GraphClientID` to the application ID created by the Graph administrator before
   - Use the `GraphConfigFile` parameter to make the tool use the newly created Graph configuration file.